WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 a large braking force during a portion of the oscillation.
 By locking the device for part of the oscillation, latching control attempts to adjust the phase of the motion to match the phase of incoming waves.
-Latching control can slow the device motion to match wave motion and is therefore most often used when the wave period is longer than the natural period.
+Latching control can slow the device motion to match wave motion and is therefore most often used when the wave period is longer than the resonant period.
 Latching control is still considered passive as no energy input is required (assuming velocity is zero while latched).